 In contrast, the morphology in the left half of the diagram is fundamentally different from that observed on the right.
-Three distinct types of structures can be identified, each represented by a different color in \autoref{fig:symulations1}.
+Three distinct types of structures can be identified, each represented by a different color in \autoref{fig:simulations1}.
 Notably, in the corresponding region of the continuous model, only a single, smooth surface structure is present; here, the lattice-based VicCA model produces a richer variety of patterns.
-Pattern type in~\autoref{fig:comparison}a is characterized by a smooth surface.
+The pattern type in~\autoref{fig:comparison}a is characterized by a smooth surface.
 As a representative example of the VicCA model, we have selected the pattern from the left side of the diagram.
 Two other types of ordering can be identified in these results: one featuring a delicate structure of double or triple, slightly bent steps, and another in the middle of the panel consisting of curled steps.
-In the continuous model's solution diagram, all of these are categorized under the broad classification of ``smooth patterns".
+In the continuous model's solution diagram, all of these are categorized under the broad classification of ``smooth patterns''.
 Other surface patterns presented in~\autoref{fig:comparison}b,c,d show a direct, one-to-one correspondence between the two models.
 While bunching structures are present, they are not as strongly developed; this is likely due to the shorter timescale of the simulated data.
 In a system without external bias, the bunching process is inherently slow, making it difficult to reach the simulation times required for high bunches to form.

-Nevertheless, it was possible to find similar patterns in both modeling approaches.
+Nevertheless, similar patterns are found in both modeling approaches.
 Furthermore, we successfully identify corresponding parameter combinations across both frameworks, representing the first step toward establishing a full correspondence.
 Future work will focus on a detailed analysis of the spatiotemporal evolution of these structures.
-By examining their geometric profiles and conducting a rigorous quantitative analysis, we aim to calibrate more precisely the parameter relationship between the discrete and continuous models.
+By examining their geometric profiles and conducting a rigorous quantitative analysis, we aim to precisely calibrate the parameter relationship between the discrete and continuous models.
 What is most critical to note here is that we started with the is that we started with the goal to model the same phenomena, occurring both in homo- and heteroepitaxial contexts - bunching, meandering, and the simultaneous occurrence of both.
 We developed to models that are on two different scales - meso- and microscale and specialized for both.
 At the end, the morphologies produced both in experiment and models are \textit{similar}, showing a type of context-invariance of these instabilities.